-• SCK - Port B, Bit 5

-SCK: Master Clock output, Slave Clock input pin for SPI channel.
-When the SPI is enabled as a Slave, this pin is configured as an input regardless of the setting of DDB5.
-When the SPI is enabled as a Master, the data direction of this pin is controlled by DDB5.
-When the pin is forced by the SPI to be an input, the pull-up can still be controlled by the PORTB5 bit.

-• MISO - Port B, Bit 4
+• MISO - Port B, Bit 3

 MISO: Master Data input, Slave Data output pin for SPI channel.
-When the SPI is enabled as a Master, this pin is configured as an input regardless of the setting of DDB4.
-When the SPI is enabled as a Slave, the data direction of this pin is controlled by DDB4.
-When the pin is forced by the SPI to be an input, the pull-up can still be controlled by the PORTB4 bit.
+When the SPI is enabled as a master, this pin is configured as an input regardless of the setting of DDB3.
+When the SPI is enabled as a slave, the data direction of this pin is controlled by DDB3.
+When the pin is forced to be an input, the pull-up can still be controlled by the PORTB3 bit.

-• MOSI/OC2 - Port B, Bit 3
+MOSI - Port B, Bit 2

 MOSI: SPI Master Data output, Slave Data input for SPI channel.
+When the SPI is enabled as a slave, this pin is configured as an input regardless of the setting of DDB2.
+When the SPI is enabled as a master, the data direction of this pin is controlled by DDB2.
+When the pin is forced to be an input, the pull-up can still be controlled by the PORTB2 bit.

+SCK - Port B, Bit 1

-When the SPI is enabled as a Slave, this pin is configured as an input regardless of the setting of DDB3.
-When the SPI is enabled as a Master, the data direction of this pin is controlled by DDB3.
-When the pin is forced by the SPI to be an input, the pull-up can still be controlled by the PORTB3 bit.
+SCK: Master Clock output, Slave Clock input pin for SPI channel.
+When the SPI is enabled as a slave, this pin is configured as an input regardless of the setting of DDB1.
+When the SPI is enabled as a master, the data direction of this pin is controlled by DDB1.
+When the pin is forced to be an input, the pull-up can still be controlled by the PORTB1 bit.